-- There is a security person by the front doors from 9pm until 6am.
-Students who live in the hall are asked to use their entrance key and check in their guests—who must have a photo ID.
+- There is a security person by the front doors beginning at midnight.
+Students who live in the hall are asked to use their student ID cards and need to check in their guests in the evening hours.
+These guests who must have a photo ID.

-- CAs do rounds of the building during the evenings and the night security staff, are on duty from 12 midnight until 6am every night, they also do rounds and ensure there is a safe and secure environment.
+- CAs do rounds of the building during the evenings and the night security staff, are on duty beginning at midnight every night, they also do rounds and ensure there is a safe and secure environment.

 SCSU no longer offers land line telephone service in each of the student rooms.
 Most students just use their personal cell phones for both local and long distance service.

 Vending and ice machines are located in the lobbies for individual resident use.
 For your convenience, the vending machines accept cash or campus card transactions where students are able to conveniently use the money they’ve deposited on their student ID card to purchase beverages or snacks.